Can't Find the Answer? Ask Us HERE!

 Fusion SEP - Self-Etching Primer - Inter-Coat Primer - Bare Metal Primer

-• Fusion SEP can be applied by brush, roller or spray gun, or in aerosol form.
-We prefer spray gun or aerosol methods for the smoothest and quickest application.
-When spraying, hold the nozzle 10-14” from the prepared surface and apply in steady, even and over-lapping strokes.
+• Fusion SEP can be applied by brush, roller, spray gun, or in aerosol form.
+Spray gun or aerosol are preferred for the smoothest and quickest application.
+When spraying, hold the nozzle 10-14" from the prepared surface and apply in steady, even, overlapping strokes.

 • Apply a light and even coat.
-A single coat is generally all that is required to get paint to stick to plastic, but additional coats can be added.
-When needed, apply 2 to 3 light and even coats allowing a 3-5-minute dry time between each coat.
-Keep the coats light to for proper curing and to avoid runs.
+A single coat is generally all that is required, but 2 to 3 light coats can be added when needed, allowing a 3-5 minute dry time between each coat.
+Keep coats light to avoid runs and ensure proper curing.

-• Detailed use and safety instructions for Fusion SEP Self Etching Primer can be found here; https://www.kbs-coatings.com/fusion-sep-directions.
+Detailed use and safety instructions for Fusion SEP can be found here: kbs-coatings.com/fusion-sep-directions

 Fusion FPP - Flexible Plastics Primer Application

 • Fusion FPP is applied in aerosol form.
-Hold the nozzle 10-14” from the prepared surface and apply in steady, even and over-lapping strokes.
+Hold the nozzle 10-14" from the prepared surface and apply in steady, even, overlapping strokes.

 • Apply a light and even coat.
-A single coat is generally all that is required but additional coats can be added to fill in small imperfections.
-When needed, apply 2 to 3 light and even coats allowing a 3-5-minute dry time between each coat.
-Keep the coats light to for proper curing and to avoid runs.
+A single coat is generally all that is required, but 2 to 3 light coats can be added to fill small imperfections, allowing a 3-5 minute dry time between each coat.
+Keep coats light to avoid runs and ensure proper curing.

 Top Coating Plastic Primers